acousticainc/controller-script-api-docs/docs/API Sections/MM.md

 # notificationType

 A list of notification types that Mixcraft can send.
+These properties can be used in the [Notify()](./functions-called-by-mixcraft.md/#notifynotificationtype-data1-data2) function to send feedback to your hardware controller, when applicable.

 1. MM.TRACK_ORDER_CHANGED
 2. MM.TRACK_VOLUME_CHANGE  (data1=trackIndex, data2 = vol from 0 to 2)